charlieh0tel/apt-repo/README.md

 # Update and install
 sudo apt-get update
-sudo apt-get install renogy-rs   # or any other package
+sudo apt-get install rotaryclub   # or any other package
 ```

 ## Available packages